- This event has passed.

 Made in Cleveland will be celebrated with an opening reception on Thursday, September 12th and the show will run until October 17.
 It’s location in Tri-C east will inspire the blossoming artists that see it.

 Exhibition is FREE and open to the public.
-Free parking Free parking in lots B and H.
+Use the Harvard Road Entrance to the campus.
+Free parking in lots B and H. The gallery is directly through the lobby of the Education Center (EEC) 135 building (through the large glass doors).